CtrlK

 Completeness

-Clearly answers both 'what' (enforces naming conventions, prop typing, file structure, test coverage) and 'when' (creating/modifying React components, custom hooks, or component tests), with explicit trigger terms listed.
+Clearly answers both 'what' (enforces naming conventions, prop typing, file structure, test coverage) and 'when' (creating/modifying React components, custom hooks, or component tests), with an explicit 'Use when' clause and trigger terms.

 3 / 3